Brandini Toffee - Simply the best

-We’re kicking things off with Brandini Toffee.
-While many locals know the story of the two high schoolers who launched this company from their kitchen, many visitors may not.
+While many locals know the story of the two high schoolers who launched this company from their kitchen, many visitors may not know the story of Brandini Toffee.
 So we asked co-founder Brandon Weimer so talk to us about what makes Palm Springs such a great place, and what drives them to keep impressing visitors and locals alike.

 It was a trip to Italy that launched Palm Springs’ most famous confection.
 In 2006, Brandon and his best pal Leah Post wanted to go on a high school class trip to Italy, but of course they needed funds.
 In their home kitchens they whipped up batches of crunchy, sweet and salty toffee and started selling it.
 Within just months of launching their plan, they’d met their fundraising goal.
 Once they returned, the duo realized they had a popular product on their hands and a local Palm Springs business was born.